wales-group/examples/SER_LYS/01_Basin-hopping_with_GMIN/README.md

 - from the .pdb files
 ```
-vmd -pdb lowest1.1.pdb
+vmd -pdb coords.1.pdb
 ```

 - from the .rst files
 ```
-vmd -parm7 coords.prmtop -rst7 min1.1.rst
+vmd -parm7 coords.prmtop -rst7 coords.1.rst
 ```

 Here we load the coordinates from the .rst file into the molecular topology we load from the **AMBER** topology file *coords.prmtop*.
-We can also view all of our saved minima as a pseudo trajectoory by directly loading the *lowest* file:
+We can also view all of our saved minima as a pseudo trajectory by directly loading the *lowest* file:

 ```
 vmd -parm7 coords.prmtop -xyz lowest